 Even if there aren’t any visible blood stains or fecal markings on the sheets, you should still check the mattress underneath.
 Carefully remove all the bedding.
 In the event there are bed bugs still hiding in your sheets, avoid shaking them so that the bed bugs don’t get thrown around your bedroom.

 Check along the folds and seams of the mattress.
-We recommend wearing gloves to protect your hands while doing so.
+Wear gloves to protect your hands while doing so.
 You can also run a card along the seams to push out any bed bugs, eggs, or skin casings that are wedged deeper inside the cracks.

 After you’ve inspected the top of the mattress, flip it over and lean it against a wall to get a view of the underside.
-You can inspect the same areas as you did on the top.
+Inspect the same areas as you did on the top, paying extra attention to the corners and seams.

-When the mattress has been moved off the bed frame, take this time to inspect your box spring if you have one.
+After moving the mattress off the bed frame, inspect your box spring if you have one.
 Check for spotting along the folds and seams.
 You can also flip the box spring over as bed bugs can also be found crawling around the dust cover on the bottom of the box spring.

 If you haven’t been successful in finding the bed bugs that have been biting you at night, consider getting a canine bed bug inspection.
 Bed bug sniffing dogs are specially-trained to pinpoint the location of bed bugs as well as their casings, eggs, and other signs that the human eye may miss.